Sudanese kinship

 Sudanese kinship, also referred to as the descriptive system, is a kinship system used to define family.
 Identified by Lewis Henry Morgan in his 1871 work Systems of Consanguinity and Affinity of the Human Family, the Sudanese system is one of the six major kinship systems (Eskimo, Hawaiian, Iroquois, Crow, Omaha and Sudanese).

 The Sudanese kinship system is the most complicated of all kinship systems.
-It maintains a separate designation for almost every one of Ego's kin, based on their distance from Ego, their relation, and their gender.
-Ego's father is distinguished from Ego's father's brother and from Ego's mother's brother.
-Ego's mother is similarly distinguished from Ego's mother's sister and from Ego's father's sister.
-For cousins, there are eight possible terms.
+It maintains a separate designation for almost every one of Ego's (the individual's) kin, based on their distance from Ego, their relation, and their gender, and in some instances based on relative age.
+The patrilineal and matrilineal line are differentiated.
+Ego's father is distinguished from Ego's father's brother and from Ego's mother's brother; Ego's mother is similarly distinguished from Ego's mother's sister and from Ego's father's sister; et cetera.
+For cousins, there are up to eight possible terms.

+The diagram above depicts a two-generation example of the Sudanese kinship system.
+Circles correspond to female relatives and triangles to male relatives.
+Relatives marked with the same colour are called by the same kinship term (there may be sex-differentiation in Ego's generation in some languages).

 Usage

 The system is named after the peoples of South Sudan.
 The Sudanese kinship system also existed in ancient Latin-speaking and Anglo-Saxon cultures.
-It exists today among present-day Arab and Turkish cultures.
+It exists today among present-day Arab, Turkish, and Chinese cultures.
+Among Germanic languages, it is present in Swedish.
 It tends to co-occur with patrilineal descent, and it is often said to be common in complex and stratified cultures.